AaronMillOro/SpartanRace_moviepy/README.md

 The original videos size ranged between 15 Mb to 1.4 Gb Editing options are nicely detailed in the [documentation](https://zulko.github.io/moviepy/index.html) of Moviepy

+[Here](https://youtu.be/8bRfb2fSToQ) the final result of this awesome race.

 Enjoy! :shipit: